Changes in your duties or position

 Your H-1B approval is for a specific position, a minimum specified salary, a specific employer, and in a specific geographical region.
 To avoid violating your status, you should perform only the work described in your approved H-1B petition.

 Your position might change, of course.
 These changes could include new job duties, a new job location (working remotely/telecommuting from another city), a new job title, or a transfer to another Indiana University department.

 OIS must review any changes in your employment.
-You and your host department should consult with us three months before these changes occur.
-We will help you determine if you need to file a new H-1B petition, which requires three months for processing.
+You and your host department mus consult with us six months before these changes occur.
+OIS will help you determine if you need to file a new H-1B petition, which requires up to six months for processing.

 Completion or termination of employment

 Your H-1B status ends when you complete your work at IU or your employment is terminated, even if your H-1B approval covers a longer period.

 If you complete your work, you should take one of three actions before your last day:

 - File a petition with U.S. Citizenship and Immigration Services (USCIS) to extend your H-1B status with the same employer or a new employer.